 The Cardiac Amyloidosis Program at Brigham and Women's Hospital (BWH) is the only clinical program of its kind in the U.S. focusing specifically on this disease.
 Led by Rodney H. Falk, MD, a renowned cardiac amyloidosis expert, this multidisciplinary program draws on the expertise of some of the country's leading cardiology specialists who collaborate on research and patient care at the state-of-the-art Heart & Vascular Center.

 Because amyloidosis can affect other organs in addition to the heart, the spectrum of symptoms for cardiac amyloidosis can be quite broad, but may include:

 Rodney H. Falk, MD, and the Brigham and Women’s Cardiac Amyloidosis Program are featured in this video.
 BWH's Cardiac Amyloidosis Program is the only clinical program in the U.S. focusing exclusively on cardiac amyloidosis.
 This unique program was established in order to help fill a significant void in the diagnosis and treatment of systemic amyloidosis, with a view to acquiring a better understanding of cardiac amyloidosis and improving care for patients who have the disease.
-Read the Advancing the Treatment of Cardiac Amyloidosis Video Transcript.
+Watch Part 2 of this video: Advancing the Diagnosis and Treatment of Cardiac Amyloidosis.

 As patients with cardiac amyloidosis are very sensitive to sodium and retain fluid quickly, doctors will typically immediately limit salt intake.
 Diuretics may be prescribed to help the body remove excess fluid.
 Other treatments may include: